 Education: Jawaharlal Nehru Centre for Advanced Scientific Research, Ph.D., Supramolecular Chemistry

-Institution: Research Foundation of CUNY on behalf of Advanced Science Research Center (laboratory of Rein Ulijn)
+Institution: CUNY Advanced Science Research Center (laboratory of Rein Ulijn)

 Origins of life lie primarily in the complex processes that simple molecules began to perform millions of years ago.
 These processes form the precursors for most vital biological functions in our now-evolved biochemistry.
 The catalytic action of enzymes, reproduction of cells and replication of our genetic matter — all of these vital processes — are believed to have simple origins.
 Recent papers suggest that short peptides can have a vital role to play in all of these processes from an origins-of-life perspective.
 However, from the huge library of peptide sequences that are possible, only a very small percentage has been screened for their utility in assisting the simple chemical precursor processes.
 This has been due to the fact that the only available alternative currently is the manual screening of a sequence, which is, of course, an arduous task.